certator/mplh5canvas/README.rst

 --------

 - Pure Python
-- Uses mod_pywebsocket to provide multi browser support through multiple websocket standards
+- Uses mod_pywebsocket to provide multi-browser support through multiple websocket standards
-- Requires web browser with Canvas and WebSocket support (Chrome 4+, Safari 5+ (OSX and IOS) work out of the box.
-Opera 11+ works after enabling WebSockets in preferences.
-Firefox is not supported and Internet Explorer will never be supported.)
+- Requires up-to-date web browser with Canvas and WebSocket support (since the start of 2013 the latest versions of all major browsers should work out of the box - see `Wiki`_ page for more details)
 - Designed with animation and interactivity in mind (resizable, zoomable, clickable regions, etc)
 - Simple plots (e.g. a 2048-point line plot) can be animated at around 60 frames